HowarthTom/Data-Collection/README.md

     scrape_urls()
         Instantiates the Initialiser class, calls its scrape() method scrape_items()
-        Creates a chromedriver instance and visit a particular url from the url_list Instantiates the Items class and calls its get_items() method If a dictionary is returned, calls the save_data() method If None is returned, exits the script and the incomplete data is not saved
+        Creates a webdriver instance and visit a particular url from the url_list Instantiates the Items class and calls its get_items() method If a dictionary is returned, calls the save_data() method If None is returned, exits the script and the incomplete data is not saved